Volunteers from community groups that called for and helped to organize the first meeting of the East Oakland Congress of Neighborhoods.

 “I think it is important to listen to the people who feel City policies and practices that have a negative impact on their lives,” said Andre L. Spearman, a Council District 5 resident.
 “The Congress of Neighborhoods is building relationships across East Oakland and beyond to inspire, listen and work toward solutions.”

 “The Congress of Neighborhoods will engage residents around the issues they care about most,” Carroll Fife told Oakland Voices.
-Fife is the Director of ACCE [Alliance of Californians for Community Empowerment].
-“This Saturday is an acknowledgment of our beginning, what we’ve accomplished, and where we go from here.
+Fife is the Director of ACCE [Alliance of Californians for Community Empowerment] “This Saturday is an acknowledgment of our beginning, what we’ve accomplished, and where we go from here.
 We will break bread, celebrate our victories and make plans to build power for our East Oakland base,” she continued, adding, “We are the pressure that breaks pipes – the grassroots force for change.”

 The Congress also held a Town Hall this August on Environmental Quality in East Oakland, called “The Power of Breath.”
 This event focused on efforts to document the effects of bad air quality for people living in the industrial corridor of East Oakland, near 880.